fabioneves/backup-cli/README.md

 # Backup CLI

-The **Backup CLI** is a command-line interface to backup databases and files.
-The aim of this tool is to provide a simple backup/restore process of databases and files to/from the cloud.
+The **Backup CLI** is a command-line interface tool to backup your databases and files.
+The aim of this tool is to provide a simple backup process of db and files to the cloud.

 ## Requirements